 Elliston is one of the best places in Newfoundland to observe a natural puffin habitat.
 Park the car and take a short walk out towards a small island Observers can often get close enough to the puffins to not need binoculars.

 Trinity is the perfect home base for exploring the Discovery Trail on the Bonavista Peninsula.
 Trips along Routes 230 and 235 towards Bonavista or along Route 238 to Elliston make excellent day trips for those who wish to see rugged coastlines with icebergs, whales and puffins as well as historic lighthouses and museums.

 There are so many more places to visit, so many to list… these are just my favorites, and i would love to guide you to my favorite locations at just the right time so you can capture the perfect image.

-If this doesn't wet your appetite to join me... maybe these Newfoundland and Labrador Tourism videos will... :-)
+If this doesn't wet your appetite to join me... maybe this Newfoundland and Labrador Tourism video will... :-)

 The 2016 Newfoundland and Labrador TV commercial.

-My trips sell fast, my last four years have sold out.
-So its never too late to reserve your spot on my 2017 trip.
+My trips sell out pretty far in advance, I only have a few spots in the 2018 trips and two spots in the 2019 trip.
+My last four years have sold out.
+So its never too late to reserve your spot on my Newfoundland trips.

 See all my current Newfoundland trips here on this page, https://www.kevinpepperphotography.com/newfoundland-photography-workshops